-Ed has over twenty years of experience and is a natural fit for managing large, complex and fast-tracked projects.
+Ed has over twenty-five years of experience and is a natural fit for managing large, complex and fast-tracked projects.
 His clients know him for being highly accessible, knowledgeable, and capable.
 He dives into projects with a level of energy and enthusiasm that propels them successfully forward.
 Before coming to DBVW, Ed spent a decade managing large educational and public facilities projects, including both new construction and renovation of existing schools throughout New England.
 Since joining DBVW Architects in 2007, Ed has been working with municipalities across the Northeast to create schools, town halls, and affordable housing.

 View from his childhood home in NJ: